 Stateness

-In general, the Angolan government maintains firm control over most of the country’s territory, with two notable exceptions:
+In general, the Angolan government maintains firm control over most of the country’s territory, with two main yet clearly delimited exceptions:

-In the northern exclave province of Cabinda, the separatist Liberation Front for the Cabinda Enclave (Frente de Libertação do Enclave de Cabinda, FLEC) continues to wage a low-level guerrilla insurgency against the Angolan state.
-Their primary targets are government army units located in remote parts of the province.
-In February 2022, the Minister of Interior, Eugénio Laborinho, acknowledged concerns about the security situation along the border with the Republic of Congo.
-However, in April, the provincial governor stated that the situation was “stable and calm.”
-Despite calls for renewed dialogue from FLEC, various civil society organizations and opposition politicians, the government of Angola (GoA) did not respond to these requests.
+In the northern exclave province of Cabinda, the separatist Cabinda Enclave Liberation Front (Frente de Libertação do Enclave de Cabinda, FLEC) continues to wage a low-level guerrilla insurgency against the Angolan state.
+Its primary targets are government army units located in remote parts of the province.
+As recently as February 2024, FLEC claimed to control all territory in the province outside the cities and claimed responsibility for an attack that killed seven government soldiers and three Brazilian mining workers near the municipality of Belize, an attack not confirmed by Angolan or Brazilian authorities.
+Despite regular calls for the resumption of political dialogue from FLEC, various civil society organizations and opposition politicians, the government of Angola (GoA) has not responded to any of these initiatives since the last “agreement” in 2006, opting for military “pacification” instead.

-In the diamond-producing eastern provinces of Lunda Norte and Lunda Sul, the Movement for the Lunda-Tchokwe Protectorate advocates for greater autonomy.
-The government views this movement with suspicion and has responded with violent repression.
-In January 2021, a protest in front of a police station in Cafunfo, Lunda Norte, was met with lethal force by the police, resulting in numerous protester fatalities and the imprisonment of activists.
+In the diamond-producing eastern provinces of Lunda Norte and Lunda Sul, the Movement for the Lunda-Tchokwe Protectorate advocates greater autonomy.
+The government views this movement with suspicion and tends to respond to any attempts to demonstrate with violent repression.

 Monopoly on the use of force

-While the majority of Angolans identify with and accept the legitimacy of the nation-state, there are certain exceptions, such as the two separatist/autonomist movements mentioned earlier.
-However, it’s important to note that not all citizens can enjoy full citizenship rights equally.
-Factors like lower socioeconomic status and political affiliation with the opposition can negatively impact access to essential documents, such as identity papers.
+While most Angolans identify with and accept the legitimacy of the nation-state, there are exceptions, such as the two separatist/autonomist movements mentioned above.
+However, not all citizens benefit equally from full citizenship rights.
+Factors including lower socioeconomic status and political affiliation with the opposition can negatively affect access to essential documents, such as identity papers.

-Furthermore, citizenship rights are restricted for specific marginalized rural populations.
-For instance, the San community in southern Angola and undocumented Kikongo speakers in the north and northeast face the threat of violent expulsion on suspicion of being “illegal immigrants” from the Democratic Republic of the Congo (DRC).
+Furthermore, citizenship rights are restricted among specific marginalized rural populations.
+For instance, the San community in southern Angola has little or no access to state services; undocumented Kikongo speakers in the north and east of the country regularly face the threat of violent expulsion on suspicion of being “illegal immigrants” from the Democratic Republic of the Congo (DRC).

 State identity

-Since the era of the socialist single-party regime from 1975 to 1991, Angola has functioned as a secular state.
-Religious bodies have had minimal influence on political decisions.
-In fact, due to the dominant presence of the MPLA government, certain Christian denominations have aligned themselves with the ruling party and consistently expressed their support for it, particularly during the four postwar elections.
+Since the era of the socialist, nominally state-atheist, single-party regime (1975 – 1991), Angola has been a secular state in which religious bodies have had no influence on political decisions.
+Because of the dominance of the MPLA regime, certain Christian denominations have aligned with the ruling party and consistently expressed their support for it, particularly during the four postwar elections.

-However, in the late 1990s and early 2000s, as well as since the 2012 elections, some church leaders, including bishops of the Episcopal Conference of Angola and São Tomé (Conferência Episcopal de Angola e São Tomé, CEAST), the leading Catholic Church authority, have started to articulate somewhat more assertive positions against the government.
-They have criticized issues such as political intolerance, poverty, and a lack of care and solidarity.
+However, in the late 1990s and early 2000s, and increasingly again since the 2012 elections, some church leaders, including bishops of the Episcopal Conference of Angola and São Tomé (Conferência Episcopal de Angola e São Tomé, CEAST) – the leading Catholic Church authority – have begun to voice somewhat more assertive positions against the government.
+They have criticized political intolerance, poverty and a lack of care and solidarity.

 No interference of religious dogmas

-Despite long-standing plans to implement administrative and political decentralization in Angola, the country remains highly centralized.
-Although local elections are constitutionally mandated by the 2010 constitution, they have not been conducted thus far.
-The government has cited logistical and financial constraints, and more recently, the pandemic, as reasons for postponing these elections.
-However, many Angolans and opposition parties suspect these explanations serve as convenient excuses, as local elections could potentially diminish the MPLA’s influence at the local level.
-The main obstacle here is not the availability of resources but rather the lack of political will to transfer power to the local level.
-Consequently, local administrations have limited autonomy, few responsibilities and minimal capacity to meet the population’s needs.
+Despite long-standing plans to introduce administrative and political decentralization in Angola, the state remains highly centralized.
+Local elections have yet to be held, despite constitutional provisions mandating them.
+Successive governments have cited logistical and financial constraints – and more recently the COVID-19 pandemic – as reasons for repeated postponements.
+Many Angolans and opposition parties, however, view these explanations as pretexts, arguing that local elections could weaken the MPLA’s dominance at the local level.
+The principal obstacle is widely seen not as a lack of resources but as insufficient political will to devolve authority to local governments, including fiscal and budgetary autonomy.
+As a result, local administrations operate with limited political discretion and minimal financial capacity to address the needs of their communities..

-In particular, administrative structures at the district, municipal, village and neighborhood levels often extend the reach of the ruling MPLA party.
-Administrators frequently double as the leaders of local MPLA committees.
-Traditional authorities have also, with a few exceptions, been incorporated into the state’s administrative framework.
-They serve as intermediaries between the administration and the local population and provide local-level jurisdiction.
+As a result, administrative structures at the district, municipal, village and neighborhood levels often extend the ruling MPLA’s reach.
+Administrators frequently serve as leaders of local MPLA committees.
+Traditional authorities, with a few exceptions, have also been incorporated into the state’s administrative framework.
+They serve as intermediaries between the administration and the local population and provide jurisdiction at the local level.
+The creation of three new provinces as of January 1, 2025 (by splitting some of the larger provinces) is unlikely to do much to reverse this situation but will instead further entrench central government control.

 Basic administration